MrCows/Logo-generator/README.md

 run `npm i` in the root directory

 ## Usage
 run `node index.js` and answer the questions provided.
-Here is short [video](https://drive.google.com/file/d/1K-KUiGYab9ClCJmaIg4TAwCDErffJdAt/view) showing how to instal the packages, run the tests, and run the file.
+Here is a short [video](https://drive.google.com/file/d/1K-KUiGYab9ClCJmaIg4TAwCDErffJdAt/view) showing how to instal the packages, run the tests, and run the file.

 ## License